 I love using rugs both indoors and out.
 They pull together a space like nothing else.
 I found this blue paisley rug for a steal at World Market.
 It's no longer available, but this cute blue rug is similar ... and honestly, I think I like it even better!
-They have lots of other cute rugs, too.
+They have lots of other beautiful outdoor rugs, too.

 After placing my rug, I added a table and chairs.
 This affordable bistro set was the first thing I purchased for my small deck.

 I actually got this set last year, almost as soon as I moved into the apartment, and I LOVE it!
 It’s perfect for a small outdoor space.
 And unlike most bistro tables, it’s actually large enough for two people to eat on.